Sejong Insider

 What Decimal Odds Emphasize

 This simplicity makes decimal odds intuitive.
-One number multiplied by the stake produces an outcome, with no additional comparison required.
-However, this clarity introduces a subtle distortion.
-Because the number stands alone, it is easily interpreted not as a price, but as a signal of certainty.
-Lower decimals feel safer, higher decimals feel riskier.
+One number multiplied by the stake produces the payout.
+Yet this clarity introduces distortion.
+Because the number stands alone, it is easily misread as a signal of certainty.
+Lower decimals feel safer; higher decimals feel riskier.
+The brain begins to treat the number as a prediction rather than a price, inflating confidence without adding information.
+As noted in risk bias research, even experienced users are influenced by presentation.

 What Fractional Odds Emphasize